 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D700 and the Df have been discontinued, but can regularly be found used on eBay.
+Both the D700 and the Df have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the D700 and Df can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon Df Manual.

 So what is the bottom line?
 Is the Nikon D700 better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.